edi-riga/handwash/README.md

 The work has been done as part of the projects:

 * "Integration of reliable technologies for protection against Covid-19 in healthcare and high-risk areas", project No. VPP-COVID-2020/1-0004.
-* Latvian Council of Science project: “Automated hand washing quality control and quality evaluation system with real-time feedback”, No: lzp - Nr.
-2020/2-0309
+* Latvian Council of Science project: “Automated hand washing quality control and quality evaluation system with real-time feedback”, No: lzp-2020/2-0309

 # Quick start guide

 To start working with the data, follow these steps:
 1. Download and extract the datasets
-2. Preprocess the datasets by extrating frames from the video data, separating them in classes, and further separating them in test/trainval subsets.
+2. Preprocess the datasets by extracting frames from the video data, separating them in classes, and further separating them in test/trainval subsets.
 3. (Optional.)
 Calculate optical flow on the datasets.
 4. Train the neural network classifiers on the data.